roylau98/SC4002_NLP/README.md

 ## Setup instructions

+There are two different ways of installing dependencies needed for this project.

+### Using venv
 The following instructions setups a new virtual environment for python and installs the needed libraries.
 These instructions assumes that the user is using a Windows machine.